Who can benefit?

 This first consultation will be a chance to hear about your difficulties and for me to explain how therapy works.
 The particular relationship negotiated between a therapist and a client is always unique and I encourage a trusting alliance or partnership in therapy.
 The relationship between the therapist and client is at the heart of the process – having confidence in your therapist is very important and will enable you to get the best out of the counselling sessions.
 Our first session is an opportunity to see whether we’re a good “fit”, and also for you to decide whether I’m the right therapist for you.
 Not only will you be able to establish your comfort level, but you will also get to know me and my therapeutic style; at the same time you will be able to determine whether I am somebody you are able to trust to share in your journey.

 This is difficult to answer as there is no minimum or maximum duration for therapy.
 It requires commitment of time and focus.
-When it’s time to end the work, we need a few weeks to discuss this and what was achieved.
+When we decide to end the work, we will require at least three weeks to discuss the meaning and what was achieved.

 Is the therapy weekly and how long is each session?